AmineAML/CubeSolvesTimer/README.md

 # CubeSolvesTimer
-App description: User can use this app to test how fast can s/he solve the rubik's cube
+App description: User can use this app to test how fast can s/he solve the rubik's cube.
 <img src="CubeSolvingTimerInterface.png">